-FORT TYLER AND PINEWOOD CEMETERY
+FORT TYLER CIVIL WAR SITE & CEMETERY

-VALUE: Brigadier General R. C. Tyler, the last general to be killed during the Civil War, died while making a heroic last stand at the Battle of West Point, a little known fight on the border between Alabama and Georgia.28 Fort Tyler was a square earthwork built atop a high hill in West Point, Georgia.
-Its primary purpose was to defend vital the bridge Chattahoochee River at West Point: a city uniquely located on the west side of the river on a point of land formed by the Alabama border and the Chattahoochee.
+VALUE: Brigadier General R. C. Tyler, the last general to be killed during the Civil War, died while making a heroic last stand at the Battle of West Point, a little known fight on the border between Alabama and Georgia.
+Fort Tyler was a square earthwork built atop a high hill in West Point, Georgia.
+Its primary purpose was to vital the defend bridge over the Chattahoochee River at West Point: a city uniquely located on the west side of the river on a point of land formed by the Alabama border and the Chattahoochee.
 Fort Tyler has been beautifully reconstructed on its original site, which was reclaimed after years of use as a city reservoir.
-Located adjacent to Pinewood Cemetery is the Fort Tyler Cemetery Section which is the burial place of General Tyler, the last general killed in the Civil War.
-The cemetery also contains the graves of 76 Civil War soldiers.
+Fort Tyler Cemetery is the burial place of General Tyler, the last general killed in the The cemetery also contains the Civil War. araves of 76 Civil War soldiers.

-VULNERABILITIES: Fort Tyler maybe at risk to future development and Pinewood Cemetery to road construction projects.
+VULNERABILITIES: Fort Tyler Civil War Site maybe at risk to future development and road construction projects.

-Location: Hogansville - Troup
+Location: Hogansville - Troup County